 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Nipple reconstruction is an art, creating nipples that look exactly like the real thing.
-Most surgeons recreate nipples using skin of the new breast: a small flap of skin is freed on the front of the breast, fashioned into a nipple and sutured in place.
+Your plastic surgeon can create new nipples when your reconstructed breast has settled into its final position (about three or four months after flap revision surgery or implant exchange surgery).
+Nipple reconstruction is a relatively simple procedure.
+A small flap of skin on the front of the breast is fashioned into a nipple and sutured in place.
 Because reconstructed nipples tend to shrink, they are initially made up to 50% larger than the desired size.
-Another, more traditional procedure uses skin grafts to create the nipple and areola.
-Small pieces of skin are taken from the inner thigh, labia, or back of the ear (the skin in these areas tends to be darker) and are grafted onto the breast.
-These techniques tend to scar an additional part of the body, however, some surgeons prefer this type of nipple reconstruction.
+A more traditional procedure uses skin grafts from the inner thigh, labia, or back of the ear (the skin in these areas tends to be darker) to create the nipple and areola.
+Using a skin graft tends to scar an additional part of the body, however, and can be uncomfortable at the donor site.